 This largely depends how major the problem is.
 If it is a minor incident, and the seller is willing and able to provide a new product, it is good enough for the law.
-If the failure of the seller isn’t major, the customer might not even be able to ask for a refund and reject the goods.
+If the failure of the seller isn’t major, the customer in Australia might not even be able to ask for a refund and reject the goods.
 In case of a major failure on the part of the seller, the customer might be able to totally reject the product, and get a full refund of their money.

 Often, the easiest thing to do is have the supplier fix whatever is wrong with the goods, or even replace them with suitable goods.

 A major failure is when there is a serious issue with the goods.
 There are a number of different conditions required for it to be a major failure:

 - If a reasonable consumer, who knew about the failure in detail, would not have purchased the goods, it can be ruled as a major failure.

 - If the goods either don’t match the provided description, or they are different to a sample that was provided, or demonstration model.

 - If the goods are not as suitable as similar goods would be, and there is no easy way to fix them.

 - If the goods don’t do what the supplier, or whoever arranged to sell them, claimed they could.

 - If they are so low in quality that they are unsafe.

 - In addition, they must be so unfit for the guaranteed purpose, that there is no easy and relatively quick way to fix them.